MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 02/07/2019
+ms.date: 05/29/2019
 ---
 # Tutorial

-The best way to learn about the Kusto query language is to look at some simple queries to get the "feel" for the language.
-A database with some sample data has been set up at [https://help.kusto.windows.net/Samples](https://help.kusto.windows.net/Samples), and all the queries demonstrated below should run on that database.
+The best way to learn about the Kusto query language is to look at some simple queries to get the "feel" for the language using a [database with some sample data](https://help.kusto.windows.net/Samples).
+The queries demonstrated in this article should run on that database.
 The `StormEvents` table in this sample database provides some information about storms that happened in the U.S.